-ISPs don't typically give advance warnings when there's a spamtrap issue.
-Their first step is often to block our sending IPs, which is a big deal.
-A block to our sending IPs affects delivery for all Mailchimp users, and that's why we have to guard against spamtraps so carefully.
+ISPs don't typically give advance warnings when there's a spam trap issue.
+Instead, they may denylist (other providers may refer to it as "blacklist") your sending domain along with other sending IPs in Mailchimp, which is a big deal.
+A block to our sending IPs affects delivery for all Mailchimp users, and that's why we have to guard against spam traps so carefully.

 What can I do?

-One effective way to maintain the health of your list is to prune inactive subscribers.
-This process also keeps your list cost-effective, by removing the "dead-weight" of un-engaged (and unprofitable) recipients.
-Since Mailchimp's Monthly pricing is based on list size, pruning the list helps to keeps your costs low, improving your ROI.
+Spam traps don’t interact with your campaigns, so one effective way to maintain the health of your audience is to archive inactive contacts.
+This process also keeps your audience cost-effective, by removing the "dead weight" of unengaged (and unprofitable) recipients.